PavelLaptev/community-group/technical-reports/format/types.md

 - Boolean
 - Null

 Additionally, this spec defines a number of more design-focused types.
 To set a token to one of these types, it MUST either have a `$type` property specifying the chosen type, inherit a type from one of its parent groups, or be an alias of a token that has the desired type.
-Furthermore, that token's value MUST then follow rules and syntax for the chosen type as defined by this spec.
+Furthermore, that token's value MasdUST then follow rules and syntax for the chosen type as defined by this spec.

 If no explicit type has been set for a token, tools MUST treat values as one of the basic JSON types and not attempt to infer any other type from the value.